Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association Le Vieux Biclou is a community-run bicycle repair workshop located in Montpellier.
 The association aims to encourage physical activity among residents and promote an eco-friendly and economical mode of transportation.
 Members of the association can come to the workshop to repair their own bicycles.
-The association provides tools for bike repairs, as well as the opportunity to purchase spare parts.
+The association provides tools for bike repairs, as well as the option to purchase spare parts.
 The workshops are led by experienced mechanics who assist those who need help.
 They also offer cycling classes and introductory mechanics courses.

 ESN Montpellier